Voice Type

 Children's voices

-A human voice will alter as a person gets older.
-The vocal range and timbre of children's voices do not have the variety that adults' voices have.
-Both sexes before puberty have a similar vocal range and timbre because both groups have a similar larynx size and weight and a similar vocal cord structure and color.
-With the onset of puberty, women's, and particularly men's, voices alter as the vocal ligaments become more defined and the laryngeal cartilages harden.
-The height of the male larynx becomes much greater than in women.
-Size and development of adult lungs also changes physical capabilities of the voice.
-During puberty, the human voice is in an in-between phase where it is not quite a child's voice nor an adult one yet.
-This is not to suggest that the voice stops changing after puberty.
-Different singers will reach adult development earlier or later than others, and as stated above, there are continual changes throughout adulthood.[12]
+The human voice is in a constant state of change and development just as the whole body is in a state of constant change.
+A human voice will alter as a person gets older moving from immaturity to maturity to a peak period of prime singing and then ultimately into a declining period.
+The vocal range and timbre of children's voices does not have the variety that adults' voices have.
+Both boys and girls prior to puberty have an equivalent vocal range and timbre.
+The reason for this is that both groups have a similar larynx size and height and a similar vocal cord structure.
+With the onset of puberty, both men and women's voices alter as the vocal ligaments become more defined and the laryngeal cartilages harden.
+The laryngeal structure of both voices change but more so in men.
+The height of the male larynx becomes much longer than in women.
+The size and development of adult lungs also changes what the voice is physically capable of doing.
+From the onset of puberty to approximately age 22, the human voice is in an in-between phase where it is not quite a child's voice nor an adult one yet.
+This is not to suggest that the voice stops changing at that age.
+Different singers will reach adult development earlier or later than others, and as stated above there are continual changes throughout adulthood as well.[9]

 Treble